 Silverfish and Firebrats

 Nothing more disturbing is the sight of a silverfish in my closet.
 Will they eat or destroy my wardrobe?
-Will they stain my walls.
+Will they stain my walls?
 Do they bite?
 These are questions homeowners ask all the time.
 However, there is a way to beat these little insects.
 Read on…

 Silverfish and firebrats prefer dark places.
-They are rarely seen in the day and when they are, it is because they must of been disturbed.
-When these insects are spotted on the ceiling, then it means they most be coming from the attic of the structure.
+They are rarely seen in the day and when they are, it is because they must have been disturbed.
+When these insects are spotted on the ceiling, then it means they must be coming from the attic of the structure.
 As the weather warms and the temperature in the attic increases, there will be increased activity and sightings of the silverfish.
 Sightings on the wall or ceiling mean that there should be treatment in the attic.